Sungenis Refuses to Face His Record

 - He publicly advanced the conspiracy theory that Israel has control of the phone system in the United States and listens in on our phone calls.

-- He publicly advanced the idea that wealthy Jews behind the scenes are involved in a conspiracy to rule the world and more specifically the Catholic Church.
+- He publicly advanced as established fact that wealthy Jews behind the scenes are involved in a conspiracy to rule the world and more specifically the Catholic Church.

 - He advanced the conspiracy theory that the Jews helped Hitler in the hopes of gaining the land of Palestine.